 - The longer you can cook the broth the better it will taste (and the more nutrients it will have).
-In the recipe I have given instructions for the minimum time to make a good broth.
-A slow cooked broth is the more authentic way of making Chicken Pho.
+In this recipe, I have given instructions for the minimum time to make a good broth.
+A slow-cooked broth is the more authentic way of making Chicken Pho.

 - Any leftover cooked chicken can be chilled in the fridge and used in other meals.

 - If the noodles are ready too early by mistake then run them under the cold tap and re-heat in the hot broth for 30 -40 seconds just before serving.

 - Removing the chicken skin prevents the broth from becoming too fatty and the broth can become very cloudy, this does not bother me but if you prefer a clearer broth then remove the skin.

 How do you make quick Chicken Pho?

 If you do not have time to make a homemade broth you can make a quick and easy version of Chicken Pho by purchasing good quality chicken stock and a pre-cooked chicken.
 You simply saute the onions and ginger, then add the spices to the pre-made chicken stock, simmer for 15-20 minutes and then add in the cooked chicken, noodles, and top with garnishes as desired.
 This can make a great quick and easy weeknight meal but will not have the same flavour or goodness as when making the broth from scratch.

 How long will can you keep leftover Chicken Pho?